Ongoing Programs and Activities

 Rides: Volunteers can provide occasional rides for community members who can’t find transportation to their next doctor’s visit, to their job, or to any other important engagement.
 Find out about how to volunteer as a driver on the “Volunteer” page.

 Food Shelf: This program is a coordinated effort between Helping Hands and the Barnard General Store.
-Barnard community members are encouraged to drop off food for the Bethel and Woodstock food shelves.
+Barnard community members are encouraged to drop off food for the Woodstock food shelf.

 Holiday food and gifts: Holidays should be the most joyful days of the year, but they often bring stress and sadness to families that have little to give.
 A few extra gifts under the tree, cranberry topping for the turkey, or a bottle of fizzy grape juice is the simple holiday magic that creates smiles.